Skip to content

 Economic Sustainability

-We are furthering the understanding of demand and supply influences on the economic sustainability of health and care systems by using research evidence to co-design solutions and evaluating initiatives.
+We are furthering the understanding of demand and supply influences on the economic sustainability of health and care systems by using research evidence to co-design solutions and evaluate initiatives.

 Current work